 Q: Is it the most significant award you have got so far?A: No, I don’t think like that.
 I think in terms of British culture, the OBE is a big deal; the Beatles got the OBE after 30 years.
 It is a big recognition in Britain because you get many rights and privileges in the country.
 It gives a status in America and India.
 Every award I received is special in its own way; the Charles Jencks Award for Theory in Practice was very special for me and the prize Japan gave me, the Gengo Matsui Prize, is a very prestigious award in Japan which only goes to a very few people.
 They are honours and doesn’t really change what you do; you still have to keep on working hard.

 Q: What are the new developments in relation to the Waterfront project?A: We’ve been on site for the last 10 months; it is going well and will take another three to four years to finish.
 The initial design was done in Europe and we bought it here; Sri Lankans are implementing it.

 Q: Are local human resources actively engaged in the Waterfront project?A: Yes, in the Sri Lankan Office we have hired professional senior architects and we have junior architects coming from Moratuwa University.
 Administration is done in the Sri Lankan office; the mechanical engineers are from the country as well.
 Except for one Italian architect, everyone else contributing to the project is Sri Lankan.

 Q: Have you engaged local talent in foreign projects?A: Yes, that’s happening.
 I have two major projects in Myanmar – one is the size of Waterfront – and we’re also doing a very big housing project in Myanmar in Colombo.
 The design is from here; Sri Lankan architects are involved.
 I’m putting some people in Bangkok and I think we might get some work in Vietnam as well.

 Q: Has the regime change affected any of the projects you’re undertaking in Sri Lanka?A: No, none of my projects are affected.
 It’s still the early days and I think the country needs to go through change; this change after years is needed.
 It’s same with my staff; after you have someone for a long time, it feels good to go for a change.
 I hope the new Government will be good.

-nisational skills for big jobs; Sri Lanka hasn’t had big jobs so we hope that people will get trained.
+Q: What sort of new technology have you introduced to Sri Lanka through the Waterfront project?A: Well, we bought organisational skills for big jobs; Sri Lanka hasn’t had big jobs so we hope that people will get trained.
 The technical design of certain parts of the building; the retail centre roof is a very special innovation that’s a first in Sri Lanka.
 The rigour of doing big jobs is a thing we bring and the main form and big projections are new to the country.
 Sri Lanka wants to learn we are here to transfer technology as well.
 When Sri Lankans get used to this, they will be able to do bigger projects on their own and this will happen as the country is opening up and investments are coming in.

 Q: Do you think Sri Lanka has the potential to undertake projects of this nature and scale in the future on its own?A: Sri Lanka has a few big opportunities that are coming up and it will grow with people who can lead these big jobs.
 A country needs big projects.
 Sri Lanka hasn’t had the chance for that because of the civil war for 26 years.
 The country never had a big world class project but now it’s getting around three such projects that I know of; in another 10 years there will be another five such projects.

 Q: What are the research areas you are currently working on?A: Mine is one of the few practices that actually has genuine research so I always pay for research.
 It’s not just looking up books, it is original research looking into certain techniques.
 There will be a book coming out on my research on ‘making of form and organising’; a lot of my work is about the principals of organisation because we have been thinking in a very old way, it’s a very linear way of thinking.
 My research will talk about a new way of thinking.